dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 ## Using dynamiqs

 You can create the state and Hamiltonian using any common array type (Python lists, Numpy arrays, QuTiP objects or PyTorch tensors).
-Let's take the example of a two-level system with a simple Hamiltonian and a single jump operator:
+Let's take the example of a two-level system with a simple Hamiltonian:

 ```python
 >>> import numpy as np